Admissible online closed testing must employ e-values: Online true discovery guarantee

-\begin{remark} Note that there are indeed cases where the closed procedure based on the intersection tests defined in \eqref{eq:closed_general} dominates the original procedure.
-For example, consider three hypotheses and the coherent true discovery procedure $\bd$ with $\bd(\{1,2,3\})=1$, $\bd(\{1,2\})=1$, $\bd(\{1,3\})=1$, $\bd(\{2,3\})=1$ and $\bd(\{i\})=0$ for $i\in \{1,2,3\}$.
+\begin{remark} There are cases where the closed procedure based on the intersection tests defined in \eqref{eq:closed_general} dominates the original procedure.
+For example, consider three hypotheses and the coherent procedure $\bd$ with $\bd(\{1,2,3\})=1$, $\bd(\{1,2\})=1$, $\bd(\{1,3\})=1$, $\bd(\{2,3\})=1$ and $\bd(\{i\})=0$ for $i\in \{1,2,3\}$.
 The corresponding closed procedure would give the same bounds except for further concluding that $\bd(\{1,2,3\})=2$.
 This makes sense, since if there is at least one true discovery in $\{1,2\}$, one in $\{1,3\}$ and one in $\{2,3\}$, there should be at least two true discoveries in $\{1,2,3\}$. \end{remark}